-Senate Bill 822’s Senate Bill 822’s passage affects the amount of the cost-of-living adjustment (COLA) payable to benefit recipients as of August 1, 2013, and in subsequent years.
-The bill also eliminates the tax remedy benefit for recipients who do not pay Oregon state income taxes because they do not reside in Oregon.
-The bill contains a provision allowing persons who are adversely affected to request review by the Oregon Supreme Court within 60 days after the effective date of the Act.
-On behalf of the PERS Coalition and its members, we have filed a challenge to those parts of the bill which we believe violate our clients’ rights.
+Both bills contained a provision allowing persons who are adversely affected to request review by the Oregon Supreme Court within 60 days after the effective date of the Acts.
+On behalf of the PERS Coalition and its members, we have filed a challenge to those parts of the bills which we believe violate our clients’ rights.

-Specifically, the challenge alleges that PERS members have a contract right and a property interest in their COLAs and tax remedy benefits provided by chapter 796, Oregon Laws 1991 (SB 656).
-The changes made by Senate Bill 822 constitute an impairment of contract under the Oregon and U.S. Constitutions, a taking of property without proper compensation, and a breach of contract.
-A copy of the petition we have filed can be accessed through the link below.
-As additional important pleadings are filed in the case, we will provide links to the documents on this site.
+Specifically, the challenge alleges that PERS members have a contract right and a property interest in their COLAs and benefits provided by chapter 796, Oregon Laws 1991 (SB 656).
+The changes made by Senate Bills 822 and 861 constitute an impairment of contract under the Oregon and U.S. Constitutions, a taking of property without proper compensation, and a breach of contract.
+A copy of the petitions and other relevant documents filed in the case can be accessed through the link below.
+As additional important documents are filed in the case, we will update this site.